ruggeri/tech-notes/ai/foundations-of-deep-learning.md

       mean or variance; but those are learned, and if you don't change them, you can be assured that they won't change from changes in the output of the previous layer, I believe.

+## Transfer Learning

+* They're going to take VGG and use it as a feature extractor.
+    * You strip off the last FC layer (which was just for softmax purposes to the 1k ImageNet classes) and use this as your input.
+    * The idea is that VGG has already learned how to detect useful features.
+    * These features are sometimes called *CNN codes*.
+    * You can use your own softmax for your task, or Karpathy suggests maybe linear SVM.
+    * Karpathy mentions that sometimes you backprop into the last couple layers of the VGG.
+That's because as you get later, the features are more specific to the task of ImageNet.
+The earlier layers are more generic.
+But you don't want to backprop all the way, otherwise you'll get overfitting.
+There's a reason you're trying to *transfer* the previous learning.
+* Again, I want to note that transfered embeddings like we're using VGG for should *reduce* train accuracy.
+    * Now, if we port over knowledge, like how to extra useful visual features, we may help ourselves get better generalization performance.
+    * Even if we don't port over knowledge, by forcing the network to do a dimensionality reduction, we may get it to generalize better.
+    * However, I doubt that if we map one-hot vectors to embeddings, but our embedding is only learned by the current task, I don't think this should help.
+The reason I doubt this is because the one-hot vectors have no concept of what it means to be "similar" to each other, except insofar as they have similar output on the task.
+But that doesn't help you generalize to unseen examples (because you don't know their similarity to the task)
+    * So, for instance, putting an embedding matrix in front of the LSTM for the sentiment analysis project, but not using word2vec and instead just training it for the given task, seems hopeless!
+* TF has an Inception3 transfer learning tutorial.
+They talk about the "bottleneck", which is the penultimate layer and the one that has pulled out features for classification.
+They say: feed forward through Inception3 to the bottleneck for each example.
+Save these representations to disk.
+Now train as usual.
+Basically: don't feed forward through the whole Inception3 each time; that's unnecessary, since you won't be adjusting any weights in there.
+Just train on the representation that Inception3 gives you.